Mubarak tells Egyptian TV station: "I didn't commit anything"

-Mubarak, who ruled Egypt as president for 29 years, was stoic as his supporters in the courtroom cheered the decision that capped a months-long retrial.
-The 86-year-old, reclining on a hospital gurney in a defendants' cage, nodded while fellow defendants kissed him on the head.
+The 86-year-old was stoic as his supporters in the courtroom cheered the decision that capped a months-long retrial.
+Reclining on a hospital gurney in a defendants’ cage, he nodded while fellow defendants kissed him on the head.

 Later, he told the country’s Sada ElBalad TV station in a brief phone interview that he “didn’t commit anything.”

-"I laughed when I heard the first verdict," he said of the first trial.
-"When it came to the second verdict, I said I was waiting.
+“I laughed when I heard the first verdict,” he said of the first trial, which he appealed.
+“When it came to the second verdict, I said I was waiting.
 It would go either way.
-It wouldn't have made a difference to me either way."
+It wouldn’t have made a difference to me either way.”

-Prosecutor-General Hisham Barakat will appeal the verdict, Egypt's government-controlled Al-Ahram newspaper website reported early Sunday.
+Prosecutor-General Hisham Barakat will appeal the verdict, Egypt’s government-controlled Al-Ahram newspaper website reported Sunday.

 Mubarak was convicted in 2012 of issuing orders to kill peaceful protesters during the country’s 2011 uprising and was sentenced to life in prison.
 He appealed and was granted a new trial last year.